Devil's Highway (film)

-Devil's Highway is a 2005 American horror film directed by Fabien Pruvot, written by Jennifer Farrell, and starring Shane Brolly, Robert Miano, Al Sapienza, and Natassia Malthe as passengers on a bus who are targeted by a demon.
+Devil's Highway is a 2005 American supernatural horror film directed by Fabien Pruvot and written by Jennifer Farrell.
+The film stars Shane Brolly, Robert Miano, Al Sapienza, and Natassia Malthe as passengers on a bus who are targeted by a demon.

+The film screened at the New York International Independent Film and Video Festival, where it won awards for Best Feature and Best Cinematography, before being released on DVD by Image Entertainment in 2007.

-Plot summary
+Plot

 Roger, a thief, picks up a female hitchhiker.
 Later, he boards a tour bus headed to Las Vegas; the woman is no longer with him.
 Roger goes missing at the bus' first stop, and, thereafter, another passenger disappears at each stop.
 The missing passengers are later revealed to be the victims of a demon that can jump from body to body, able to possess them at will.
 As each character's back story and secrets are revealed, they are targeted by the demon.